dmbarbour/wikilon/docs/AwelonLang.md

 ## Embedded Texts

-Awelon has support for embedding inline texts between double quotes such as `"Hello, world!"`.
+Awelon has native support for embedding texts inline between double quotes such as `"Hello, world!"`.
 Semantically, a text represents a binary list.

         ""      = null
         "hello" = [104 "ello" cons]

 Definitions for `null` and `cons` are left to the dictionary.
-Lists are likely to be accelerated.

 Embedded text may contain any valid Awelon character (32-126) excepting the double quote `"` (34) which terminates the text.
 There are no escape characters.
 When developers eventually need text outside these limits, the primary options are:

-* interpret text, e.g. `"multiple\nlines" lit` to rewrite
+* interpret, e.g. `"multiple\nlines" lit` to rewrite escapes
 * structure, e.g. `["multiple" ["lines" null cons] cons] unlines`
 * use *Secure Hash Resources* to reference external binary